Emergency Medicine Expert Witness

 Emergency Medicine physicians treat many life-threatening medical conditions such as myocardial infarction (heart attack), respiratory failure, pulmonary embolism, and cerebrovascular accident (stroke).
 They also treat traumatic injuries such as motor vehicle accidents, falls, fractures, gunshot wounds, and lacerations.
 Other common medical conditions include pneumonia, cellulitis, abscesses, appendicitis, diverticulitis, and mesenteric ischemia.

-Litigation in Emergency Medicine often involves allegations of missed or delayed diagnoses of life-threatening conditions.
+An Emergency Medicine Expert Witness is often asked to testify in litigation involving allegations of missed or delayed diagnoses of life-threatening conditions.
 Other common areas of litigation include mismanagement of acute illness and inappropriate discharge from the emergency department.
 Additionally, many complex procedures (e.g. lacerations, central lines, endotracheal intubation) are performed in the Emergency Department such that complications arising from these procedures may lead to claims of negligence.

 Emergency Medicine Case Matter